sdv-dev/GitMetrics/README.md

 # Local Usage

-To collect metrics from github by running `gitmetrics` on your computer you need to provide:
+To collect metrics from GitHub by running `gitmetrics` on your computer you need to provide:

-1. A Github Token.
+1. A GitHub Token.
 Documentation about how to create a Personal Access Token can be found [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
-2. A list of Github Repositories for which to collect the metrics.
+2. A list of GitHub Repositories for which to collect the metrics.
 The repositories need to be given as `{org-name}/{repo-name}`, like `sdv-dev/SDV`.
 3. (Optional) A filename where the output will be stored.
 If a name containing the `.xlsx` extension is given (like `path/to/my-filename.xlsx`), it will be used as provided.